The incredible 1000-year timeline of Carshalton’s miniature Upper Mill

 Alpine-style mill built to generate electricity

-By the end of the 19th century, in 1887, the Alpine-style wooden building you see today was erected by wealthy widow Aurelia Cator.
+By the end of the 19th century, in 1887, the compact Alpine-style wooden building you see today was erected by wealthy widow Aurelia Cator.
 The building rests on the old Portland Stone wheel pits by John Smeaton.

 The building was designed as an electricity-generating plant.
 This was one of the first water mills to generate electricity.